KKR in advanced talks to buy Singapore's Goodpack: sources

-HONG KONG May 19 (Reuters) - KKR & Co is nearing a deal to buy Singapore-listed Goodpack Ltd, the world's largest maker of intermediate bulk containers which has a market value of S$1.36 billion ($1.1 billion), people familiar with the matter said.
+HONG KONG (Reuters) - KKR & Co (KKR.N) is nearing a deal to buy Singapore's Goodpack Ltd GPAK.SI, the world's largest maker of intermediate bulk containers which has a market value of S$1.36 billion ($1.1 billion), sources with direct knowledge of the matter said.

-The U.S. private equity firm is working with at least two investment banks on a debt package to buy Goodpack, the people added.
-KKR has been in discussions to buy Goodpack for nearly a year, but talks are now at an advanced stage, they added.
+The U.S. private equity firm is working with at least two investment banks on a debt package to buy Goodpack, the sources said.
+KKR has been in discussions to buy Goodpack for nearly a year, but talks are now at an advanced stage, they said, adding that there was no guarantee a deal would be clinched.

 Goodpack said in March it had been in discussions with unnamed parties which might lead to a buyout of the company, and hired Rippledot Capital to advise on the process.